greyhatharold/greyhatharold/README.md

 # I’m @greyhatharold (the artist formerly known as)

 I'm an AI architect, full-stack developer, and ex-Jack-of-All-Trades, with a deep interest in generative AI and building the future.
-I used to release music, for a time ran my own indie label, studied history before that, and for a time moonlighted at an aerospace company in high school.
+I used to release music, for a time ran my own indie label, studied history before that, and for a time moonlighted in aerospace engineering in high school.
+I roll like the Stones.

 ## I’m interested in...
 - Generative AI & LLM fine-tuning